-- 12.1 All staff and volunteers should be aware of the signs of abuse, neglect and specific safeguarding issues, and that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
+All staff and volunteers should be aware of the signs of abuse, neglect and specific safeguarding issues, and that abuse, neglect and safeguarding issues are rarely standalone events that can be covered by one definition or label.
 In most cases multiple issues will overlap with one another.
 Types of abuse and neglect are described in Appendix 4.
-Specific safeguarding issues are addressed in sections 22 to 30. - All staff and volunteers should be concerned about a child if she presents with indicators of possible significant harm, noting in particular that a child in an abusive relationship may: - a) appear frightened of the parent/s or other household members e.g. siblings or others outside of the home; - b) act in a way that is inappropriate to her/his age and development (full account needs to be taken of different patterns of development and different ethnic groups); - c) display insufficient sense of 'boundaries', lack stranger awareness; - d) appear wary of adults and display 'frozen watchfulness'.
+Specific safeguarding issues are earlier in this document.

+All staff and volunteers should be concerned about a child if she presents with indicators of possible significant harm, noting in particular that a child in an abusive relationship may:

+- a) appear frightened of the parent/s or other household members e.g. siblings or others outside of the home; - b) act in a way that is inappropriate to her/his age and development (full account needs to be taken of different patterns of development and different ethnic groups); - c) display insufficient sense of 'boundaries', lack stranger awareness; - d) appear wary of adults and display 'frozen watchfulness'.

-13. Dealing with a Disclosure
+20. Dealing with a Disclosure